PhazerTech/rtsp-security-cam/README.md

 # rtsp-security-cam
 Python RTSP security camera app with motion detection features that are based on image processing instead of a dedicated sensor.
 All that's required is a camera.
-Lightweight and can run on a Raspberry Pi 4.
+Lightweight and can easily run on a Raspberry Pi 4.

 ## Getting Started